xandertreat/xandertreat/README.md

 ## Experience

-### Until now
+### Until Now

-- Implemented and maintained a plugin leveraging LUA and a limited API that significantly changes and improves gameplay on a multi-platform game with hundreds of thousands of players, seen by thousands of players
+● Implemented and maintained a plugin leveraging LUA and a limited API that significantly changes and improves gameplay on a multi-platform game with hundreds of thousands of players, seen by thousands of players\
-- Developed an autonomous maze navigation protocol for an EV3 Robot in a team environment using various hardware sensors and a limited API / testing environment
+● Developed an autonomous maze navigation protocol for an EV3 Robot in a team environment using various hardware sensors and a limited testing environment & API utilizing MATLAB functional mathematical programming language\
-- Developed a Java-based color palette generator, that provides users a large color palette full of colors that aesthetically go together based on color science
+● Developed a Java-based color palette generator, that provides users a large color palette full of colors that aesthetically go together based on color science\
-- Developed a python web scraper which scrapes pricing and market data from a digital market aggregator then presents data and statistical analysis
+● Developed a python web scraper which scrapes pricing and market data from a digital market aggregator then presents data and statistical analysis\
-- Developed various complex 2D/3D games in Roblox, GODOT, and Unity
+● Developed various complex 2D/3D games in Roblox, GODOT, and Unity\
-- Developed a C program utilizing raylib for user interface to act as a server manager program for a popular game with millions of players
+● Developed a C program utilizing raylib as user interface to manage client game server deployments\
+● Worked in Agile Scrum team environments multiple times, managing projects, organizing, and using continuous integration and strategies for version control, deploying

+### December 2024
+Developed free and open-source NPM package that utilized TypeScript to deliver a typesafe Astro component that makes API requests and delivers inline SVG for icons, 800+ downloads in its first week
+.
 ### September 2024 - May 2025

-Creating a full-stack web application that serves thousands of Canadian business owners.\
+Creating a full-stack web application that will serve many Canadian business owners.
 The application employs a hybrid approach, combining static server-side rendering, partial hydration, and a single-page application (SPA) dashboard for heavy data management and analytics.
 This customizable dashboard empowers users to manage their data effectively.
 Some of the technologies being utilized include Vite, React, TailwindCSS, DaisyUI, drizzle ORM, SQLite, Auth.js, Motion, D3.js and more

 ## Connect with me